 3. Check for the Presence of Viruses on Your PC

-While all the Windows OS users either use the official Defender program of Microsoft to keep their PCs safe from viruses or any third-party application, there are chances of some unknown malware giving the anti-virus programs a slip and infecting your PC.
+While all Windows OS users use the official Defender program of Microsoft to keep their PCs safe from viruses or any third-party application, there are chances of some unknown malware giving the anti-virus programs the slip and infecting your PC.

 You may manually perform a scan to check for the presence of viruses on your PC.
 I will show you how to scan for viruses on the Windows Defender service.